sfeir-open-source/google-actions-server/README.md

 #### ActionServer.intent.action.MAIN

 This intent is triggered when users invoke your action by name, such as "talk to <YOUR ACTION NAME HERE>".
-This intent si required for every action package.
+This intent is required for every action package.

 #### ActionServer.intent.action.TEXT